rbiawa/SeriousSearch/README.md

 This repository contains the R code used to process the data, generate all results, and produce the figures presented in the document *'**Who is Serious?
 A novel behavioral approach for identifying serious search on online real estate platforms**'*.
 A link to the document will be added if it is published.

-The scripts provide a complete workflow for data preprocessing, behavioral feature construction, analysis, and visualization.
+The scripts provide a complete workflow for behavioral feature construction, analysis, and visualization.
 They can also be applied to custom datasets to identify user behaviors that may be interpreted as *serious search* within housing-related user‑generated data.